Bladder doesn't work. How does the bladder work?

 Structure

-Differences between the male bladder and the female:
+Differences between the male and female bladders:

-2. In the stronger sex, the bladder is adjacent to the prostate gland, the seminal ducts are adjacent to the sides of the organ.
+2. In the stronger sex, the bladder is adjacent to the prostate gland, and the seminal ducts are adjacent to the sides of the organ.
 The length of the urethra or urethra varies from 20 to 40 cm, the width is about 7 - 8 mm.

 Functions